kalisio/kaabah/docs/README.md

 - title: Cloud agnostic
   details: Build and manage your infrastructures either on Scaleway or on AWS
 - title: Simplicity first
-  details: Exploit your infrastructures as simple you do with Docker Swarm
+  details: Exploit your infrastructures with the simplicity of Docker Swarm
 - title: Battery powered
   details: Powered by a stack of mature services to route your traffic, manage your services and monitor your infrastructures
 footer: MIT Licensed | Copyright © 2018-Kalisio